linode/docs/docs/websites/lemp/lemp-server-on-centos-7-with-fastcgi.md

 ### Configure nginx Virtual Hosts

 Once nginx is installed, you need to configure your 'server' directives to specify your virtual hosts.
 Each virtual host needs to have a server and location directive.
-You can do this multiple ways, either through different vhost files or all in the /etc/nginx/nginx.conf file:
+You can do this multiple ways, either through different vhost files or all in the /etc/nginx/nginx.conf file.
+In this example, we will use the multiple file approach.
+By default, nginx uses the /etc/nginx/conf.d directory, and will include any files ending in .conf:

 {: .file-excerpt }
-/etc/nginx/	nginx.conf
+/etc/nginx/conf.d/example.com.conf
 :	~~~ nginx
 	server {
 	listen  80;